yuanz03/tp/docs/UserGuide.md

 ### Adding a team: `addteam`

-Adds a team to the address book.
+Adds a team to the PlayBook.

 Format: `addteam n/TEAM_NAME`

-* `TEAM_NAME` must not be the same as an existing team in the address book.
+* `TEAM_NAME` must not be the same as an existing team in the PlayBook.
-* `TEAM_NAME` should contain alphanumeric characters and spaces only.
+* `TEAM_NAME` should contain alphanumeric characters only with no spaces.
+* `TEAM_NAME` is case-insensitive, e.g. `u16` is the same as `U16`.
 * `TEAM_NAME` should not be blank.
-* `TEAM_NAME` is case-insensitive, e.g. `u16` is the same as `U16`.

 Examples:
 * `addteam n/u16`

 ### Adding a player: `add`

-Adds a player to the address book.
+Adds a player to the PlayBook.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS tm/TEAM_NAME [i/INJURY] [t/TAG]…​`

 * `NAME` should contain alphanumeric characters and spaces only.
 * `NAME` should not be blank.
 * `NAME` is case-insensitive, e.g. `john doe` is the same as `John Doe`.
-* `NAME` must not be the same as an existing player in the address book.
+* `NAME` must not be the same as an existing player in the PlayBook.
 * `PHONE_NUMBER` should only contain numbers.
 * `PHONE_NUMBER` should be at least 3 digits long.
 * `PHONE_NUMBER` should not be blank.
 * `EMAIL` should not be blank.
 * `ADDRESS` should not be blank.
-* `TEAM_NAME` must be an existing team in the address book.
+* `TEAM_NAME` must be an existing team in the PlayBook.
 Use the `addteam` command to add a team first.
-* `TEAM_NAME` should contain alphanumeric characters and spaces only.
+* `TEAM_NAME` should contain alphanumeric characters only with no spaces.
+* `TEAM_NAME` is case-insensitive, e.g. `u16` is the same as `U16`.
 * `TEAM_NAME` should not be blank.
-* `TEAM_NAME` is case-insensitive, e.g. `u16` is the same as `U16`.
 * `INJURY` is case-insensitive, e.g. `acl` is the same as `ACL`.
 * `INJURY` should contain alphanumeric characters and spaces only.
 * `TAG` should contain alphanumeric characters only.